Skip to content

 On the Inbound Integrations list, open the integration-type drop-down and choose Heartbeat.
 The list filters to your Heartbeat integrations and the Add button changes to + ADD HEARTBEAT.
 Click it to open the configuration form.

 Figure 1.
 Choose Heartbeat from the inbound integration-type drop-down (API / Email / Chat / Heartbeat).
-This filters the list and sets the Add button to + ADD HEARTBEAT.

 Configure the Heartbeat Integration